sudorandom/kmcd.dev/content/posts/2026/http2-from-scratch-part-4/index.md

 }
 ```

+Implementing hpack by hand can be a personal exercise for you later!

 #### 2. The Decoder Loop

 Our previous `Decode` method was incomplete.
 We need to handle four specific bit-patterns defined in [RFC 7541](https://datatracker.ietf.org/doc/html/rfc7541).